Electronics Supply Chain Risk Report: Q2 2026

 AI accelerator chip driving discrete semiconductor demand and allocation

-Tariff exposure is HTS-, country-of-origin-, and program-specific.
-PPSI can help customers estimate landed-cost impacts and identify exposure at the BOM level, but customers should confirm binding classification and duty treatment with their customs broker or trade counsel.
+Tariff exposure is highly HTS, country of origin, and program specific.
+PPSI can help customers estimate landed cost impacts and identify exposure at the BOM level.
+However, customers should confirm binding classification and duty treatment with their customs broker or trade counsel.

 The Nexperia Crisis Has Not Ended